danwinstanley/cdk-stacks/github-roles/README.md

 # GitHub Actions Roles

-Simple stack that sets up a GitHub Actions OIDC in your AWS account and creates you per-org and per-repo roles for use with the
+Simple stack that sets up a GitHub Actions OIDC in your AWS account and creates you per-org and per-repo roles for use with the `aws-actions/configure-aws-credentials` action.

 See `cdk.json` for role configuration.
 You can add multiple roles by adding to the `roles` dictionary.